kenstler/aws-ml-iot-lab/README.md

-# AWS ML & IoT Lab
+# DataPalooza: A Music Festival themed ML + IoT Workshop

 The goal of these labs is to test two different configurations for integrating ML and IoT devices.
 The application is to track crowd emotions in real-time.